ricmmartins/guia-pratico-governanca-azure/guide/governance-architecture.md

-## Governance Architecture in Azure
+## Arquitetura de Governança no Azure

 Vamos adicionar esses recursos de governança a um diagrama: